 The deck’s premium feel doesn’t extend to its remote control, though.
 This is the sort of bog-standard affair in terms of build quality and design that you’d expect to get with a budget deck, not a player that costs a pretty eye-watering £749 in the UK.

-Features − The UBP-X1100ES’s features aren’t quite up to the standards we’d expect from a premium 4K player in 2019
+Sony UBP-X1100ES features − Aren’t quite up to the standards we’d expect from a premium 4K player

 Being a high-end 4K Blu-ray player is an increasingly tough ask, due to the ever-increasing number of features they’re expected to include, And, unfortunately, the X1100ES comes up short in a few areas.